nfriedly/node-unblocker/readme.md

 ## Todo

-* Write more tests
+* Write more tests: character encoding, compression, end-to-end tests in real browsers
-* Figure out how to test redis
-* Figure out how to test the cluster on Travis CI
+* Consider gzipping all appropriate responses (anything text-like and more than a few kb)

 ## Maybe Todo list